-Chandrayaan-2 is scheduled to launch on 14 July 2019 at 21:21 UTC from Satish Dhawan Space Center on Sriharikota Island near Chennai, India.
+UPDATE: Chandrayaan-2 successfully launched on 22 July 2019 from Satish Dhawan Space Center on Sriharikota Island near Chennai, India.

 About the author: Sam Shingles is a physics student at the University of Leicester and works as a Science Interpreter at the National Space Centre.